paramraghavan/beginners-py-learn/src/advance_stuff/sqllite/readme.md

-# Using sqllite to store state
+# Using Sqllite to store state
+Shared memory,[sharedmemory](../sharedmemory), usage did not work when  tracking state in dictionary. this dictionary is shared across scripts that run as separate python scripts.
+Using SQLLite as alternative approach.

 * We have 2 scripts
 * One to add  new file name with state and another to view state by given filename